mendrik/feather/feather-docs/content/decorators/index.md

   })
 ```

+The only *class* decorator, which defines which DOM element the widget should be instantiated with.

 ### selector

 The selector that creates a new component.
 Can be used either on document level or inside templates.